EthanRath/Game-Theoretic-Mixed-Experts/README.md

 # Game-Theoretic-Mixed-Experts

+This is a work in progress, some features still need to be refined for ease of use.

 Code repository for "Game Theoretic Mixed Experts for Combinational Adversarial Machine Learning" (https://arxiv.org/abs/2211.14669)

 Conda environment file can be found in GaME.yml.
 Creating the environment directly from the file doesn't always work, but it can